Geocoding Services

 Required Parameters

 · returntype locations (to get just geocoding response) or geographies (to get geocoding response as well as geoLookup).
 Independent geoLookup (“coordinates” above) is not currently an available batch option.
+Batch geoLookup only includes state, county, tract, and block code.
+Currently there is no way to request additional geographies in the geographies returntype.

 · benchmark – A numerical ID or name that references what version of the locator should be searched.
 This generally corresponds to MTDB data which is benchmarked twice yearly.
-A full list of options can be accessed at https://geocoding.geo.census.gov/geocoder/benchmarks.
-The general format of the name is DatasetType_SpatialBenchmark.
-The valid values for these include:
+A full list of options can be accessed at:

 o DatasetType